 The main disadvantage of this app is that there are only two aspect ratios available, 4:3 and 1:1, which can limit your framing options.
 You also won’t find advanced features like histograms and meters.

 For the level of control it gives, however, Yamera is an excellent free alternative to the iPhone camera app for casual to intermediate users.
+Just note that it hasn’t been updated in a couple of years, which can mean the developer has abandoned it and it might stop working in the future.

 Best for Selfies: SODA